PinkiKumari16/Movify-Project/README.md

 ## Available Scripts

-Open the folder in code editor then install npm with "npm i" this command
+Open the folder in the code editor then install npm with *"npm i"* This command

 In the project directory, you can run: